-The behaviour of the derived category of $\PP(\sG)$ was studied in \cite{JL18}, where it is proved that (under certain regularity and dimension conditions) there is a decomposition:
+The derived category of $\PP(\sG)$ was studied in \cite{JL18}, where we prove (under certain regularity and dimension conditions) that there is a semiorthogonal decomposition:

-(For a space $Y$, $D(Y) = D^b_{coh}(Y)$ stands for its bounded derived categories of coherent sheaves, see \cite{JL18} for more details).
-The theorem states that the (right) orthogonal of the ``projective bundle part" of $D(\PP(\sG))$ is given by that of another projectivization space $\PP(\sExt^1(\sG,\sO_X))$, which is a Springer type desingularization of the singular locus of $\sG$.
+(For a space $Y$, ${\rm D^b_{coh}}(Y)$ stands for its bounded derived category of coherent sheaves).
+The theorem states that the (right) orthogonal of the ``projective bundle part" of ${\rm D^b_{coh}}(\PP(\sG))$ is given by the derived category of another projectivization $\PP(\sExt^1(\sG,\sO_X))$, which is a Springer type partial desingularization of the singular locus of $\sG$.
+See \cite{JL18} for more details

-In this paper we establish the Chow story of above projectivization formula:
+In this paper, we establish the Chow-theoretic version of the above formula:

-\begin{theoremstar}(see Thm. \ref{thm:main}) Let $X$ and $\sG$ be as above, assume further whether \begin{enumerate} \item[(A)] $\PP(\sG)$ and $\PP(\sExt^1(\sG,\sO_X))$ are non-singular and quasi-projective, and the degeneracy loci of $\sG$ satisfy a weak dimension condition $(\ref{eqn:weak.dim})$; or \item[(B)] All degeneracy loci of $\sG$ have expected dimensions. \end{enumerate} Then for each $k \ge 0$, there is an isomorphism of integral Chow groups:
+\begin{theoremstar}(See Theorem \ref{thm:main}) Let $X$ and $\sG$ be as above.
+Assume either \begin{enumerate} \item[(A)] $\PP(\sG)$ and $\PP(\sExt^1(\sG,\sO_X))$ are non-singular and quasi-projective, and the degeneracy loci of $\sG$ satisfy a weak dimension condition $(\ref{eqn:weak.dim})$; Or \item[(B)] All degeneracy loci of $\sG$ (are either empty or) have expected dimensions. \end{enumerate} Then for each $k \ge 0$, there is an isomorphism of integral Chow groups:

-\end{theoremstar} Since above construction commutes with product with another space, by Manin's identity principle, if $\PP(\sG)$, $\PP(\sExt^1(\sG,\sO_X))$ and $X$ are smooth and projective over some ground field $\kk$, then the same map induces an isomorphism of Chow motives over $\kk$:
+\end{theoremstar} Since the isomorphism of the theorem commutes with product with another space, by Manin's identity principle, if $\PP(\sG)$, $\PP(\sExt^1(\sG,\sO_X))$ and $X$ are smooth and projective over the ground field $\kk$, then there is an isomorphism of integral (pure effective) Chow motives:

-See Cor. \ref{cor:main.motif}.
-Note that this compares nicely with Vial's work \cite{Vial} on $\PP^{r-1}$-fibrations (but instead, $\PP(\sG)$ is a {\em generic} $\PP^{r-1}$-fibration).
-By taking a cohomological realization, for example by taking Betti cohomology if $\kk \subset \CC$, the same map induces an isomorphism of rational Hodge structures:
+See Corollary \ref{cor:main.motive}.
+Note that this result compares nicely with Vial's work \cite{Vial} on $\PP^{r-1}$-fibrations; In our case, $\PP(\sG)$ is a {\em generic} $\PP^{r-1}$-fibration.
+By taking a cohomological realization, for example by taking the Betti cohomology if $\kk \subset \CC$, the isomorphism of Motives induces an isomorphism of rational Hodge structures:

-In this paper we provide two approaches of proving above theorem, each under one of the conditions (A) and (B).
-The idea behind both approaches is that the projectivization phenomenon should be viewed as a combination of the situation of Cayley's trick and flips.
+This paper provides two approaches to proving the above theorem, each under one of the conditions (A) and (B).
+The idea behind both approaches is that one could view the projectivization phenomenon as a combination of Cayley's trick and flips.